Astronomy 101 – Exam#2 – Study Guide

 Are radio telescopes bigger or smaller than optical telescopes?
-Why?
+Know why

 How can you capture and store an image taken with a telescope?

-Where can you place a telescope to reduce the affects of the atmosphere?
+Where can you place a telescope to reduce the effects of the atmosphere?

-What techniques can you use to reduce the affects of the atmosphere?
+What techniques can you use to reduce the effects of the atmosphere?